fmassonn/Git_Training/project/windows/branches/README.md

 The tutors - as supervisors of the project - will now create two branches: `develop-red` and `develop-green`.
 Follow their instructions.

+Now, pull your entire project to get these new branches.

 | If you belong to the left group | If you belong to the right group
 | -------- | -------- |
 | Switch to the branch `develop-red` | Switch to the branch `develop-green` |